 🍋 Lemon Filling vs. Lemon Curd

-Lemon filling and lemon curd are quite similar, but lemon curd is more tart and is best served with or as part of another dessert, like in these Lemon Curd Cookies.
+Lemon filling and lemon curd are quite similar, but tangy lemon curd is more tart and is best served with or as part of another dessert, like in these Lemon Curd Cookies.

 🌟 Why You’ll Love These Cookies